miscer/bezier-curves/report/report.md

 As an extension, I implemented an option to use cubic Bézier curves instead of quadratic curves.
 I also designed the application so that it would be possible to extend it with drawing multiple curves.
 The illumination and occlusion calculation is able to handle any number of curves.
 Unfortunately, I did not have time to implement the GUI for multiple curves.

 I found this practical challenging as I needed to derive formulas to calculate the tangents and intersection points.
-However, it helped me better understand how and Bézier curves and illumination models work.
+However, it helped me better understand how Bézier curves and illumination models work.